Yasinnn7/CODSOFT/README.md

 🔹 Replay Option: Included a feature to play multiple rounds based on user input.

 🔹 User-Friendly Interface: Designed with simple text-based UI for easy understanding and engagement.

+### 🔹 Task 2: ✅ To-Do List Application – Project Summary

+🔹 Built using Python (CLI/GUI) to manage and track daily tasks.

+🔹 Features: Add, view, edit, delete, and mark tasks as complete/incomplete.

+🔹 Used lists/dictionaries or file handling for task storage.

+🔹 Focused on productivity, clean user interaction, and efficient task management.

+🔹 Enhanced skills in Python, problem-solving, and UX design.